 This makes them irresistible creatures for writers of "wild stories," and the howling of wolves can be found in many good (and not-so-good) works of fantasy fiction.

-One of my favorite wolf stories is a recent one, The Wolf Wilder by Katherine Rundell.
+One of my favorite wolf stories is The Wolf Wilder by Katherine Rundell.
 It's an absolutely splendid novel, which I'll let the author describe herself:

 "What I remember most clearly is one line.
 'The grey wolf said, 'Get on my back and hang on tightly': and the wolf carried him off 'just as if he were on a swan's back.'
 That line reverberates with desire, both childlike and adult.
 It captures the doubleness of innocence and experience in fairy tales -- as Carol Ann Duffy writes in her poem 'Little Red Cap': What little girl doesn't dearly love a wolf?

 "Shape-shifting wolves have always had cultural bite.
 The very first transformation scene in Ovid is also one of the earliest fictional accounts of lycanthropy, and was always the story in the Metamorphoses that I, as an unpleasant child, loved most.
 King Lycaon murders a hostage sent from Epirus, cooks his limbs 'still warm with life, boiling some and roasting others over the fire,' and serves it to Zeus as a feast that doubles as a taunt.
 In vengeance, Zeus strikes his palace with lightning and sends Lycaon out into the wild.
 'There he uttered howling noises, and his attempts to speak were in vain.
 His clothes changed into bristling hairs, his arms to legs, and he became a wolf.
 His own savage nature showed in his rabid jaws.'
 Transformation, in Ovid, is a kind of truth-telling.